Pyrax/gtan-xsd/README.md

 ```

 The paths have to be replaced according to the type of XML you want to create (e.g. for an ACL.xml you would
 use the path "schema/resource/acl.xsd").
-You can find a list of all the schemas available down below as well as a full example.
+You can find a list of all the schemas to choose from below as well as a full example.

 **Note for Visual Studio:**
 By default, Visual Studio disabled the automatic download of schema files.
 You can either